 Course Delivery Information

 On completion of this course, the student will be able to:

-- Compiling the Analytical Project will equip students with the scholarly and practical skills associated with more independent forms of study than is characteristic of the first two years of their degrees, such as time management, compiling bibliography, the effective use of library and visual resources, and the process of selecting and evaluating sources in order to construct a coherent, rigorous, and clearly presented original analysis.
+- Develop the scholarly and practical skills associated with more independent forms of study than is characteristic of the first two years of their degrees.
+This includes skills such as time management, compiling a bibliography, the effective use of library and visual resources, as well as the process of selecting and evaluating sources in order to construct a coherent, rigorous, and clearly presented original analysis.

-- The different variants of the project (Object; Text; Display) also enhance distinct and varied skills.
-For instance, the detailed study of a single work (the Object variant) challenges students to confront divergent traditions of art-historical interpretation, and the controversies that arise concerning issues such as dating, attribution, identification, iconographic interpretation, and conservation, and strongly reinforces skills of visual analysis.
+- Consolidate skills in dealing with the divergent traditions of art-historical interpretation, and the controversies that arise concerning issues such as dating, attribution, identification, iconographic interpretation, and conservation.

-- The Text option supports students in developing a more sophisticated understanding of methodological and theoretical issues as they inform art-historical writing, issues to which they will have been introduced at a more basic level in first and second year.
+- Develop a more sophisticated understanding of methodological and theoretical issues as they inform art-historical writing in first and second year.

-- The Display variant encourages an informed and multi-faceted awareness of the element of institutional interpretation that necessarily informs viewers' encounters with works of art.
+- Acquire an informed and multi-faceted awareness of the element of institutional interpretation that necessarily informs viewers' encounters with works of art.

 |Graduate Attributes and Skills

 Close visual and textual analysis

 Detailed understanding of museology and cultures of curating and display